 When adding a Trigger, if you select Limit in the Trigger Type box, you can enter the limit’s value.

 - A number range such as 0-50000.

 - A list of comma-separated values such as 20000,30000,40000,50000.

 When creating new lines with multiple rates and options, use a comma-separated list without spaces to enter the Limit (values).

 Warning: When adding a Line Item to a policy in Builder, using a range, such as 20000-50000, may result in unexpected behaviors or errors.

 In the Lines module, administrators can set underwriting limits.

 - On the Effective Dates screen, select the applicable effective date.

-- On the Policy Types screen, select Underwriting > Rules.
+- On the Policy Types screen, select Underwriting, and then select Rules.

 - On the Rules screen, in the Choose a Policy Type dropdown list, select the applicable policy type.

 - Under Underwriting Rules, navigate to the applicable rule, and then select the edit icon .

 - Under Triggers, in the Value column, type an amount using a comma-separated list.

 - At the bottom of the screen, select Save.